marcobambini/sqlite-createtable-parser/README.md

 SQLite is a very powerful software but it lacks an easy way to extract complete information about table and columns constraints.
 The built-in sql pragma:
 ```PRAGMA schema.table_info(table-name);```
 ```PRAGMA foreign_key_list(table-name);```
-provide incomplete information and a manual parsing is required in order to extract some useful information.
+provide incomplete information and a manual parsing is required in order to extract more useful information.

 CREATE TABLE syntax diagrams can be found on the official [sqlite website](http://www.sqlite.org/lang_createtable.html).